Masterpiece Stories

 Edward Hopper, Sea Watchers, 1952, private collection.
 Arthur.io.

 Native to New York with a Dutch, English, French, and Welsh heritage, Edward Hopper had a longstanding interest in art.
-His talents were encouraged by his family but not without a bit of foresight; Hopper’s folks allowed him to study art with the pretext he goes into illustration, ensuring he had the means to support himself.
+His talents were encouraged by his family, but not without a bit of foresight; Hopper’s folks allowed him to study art with the pretext that he would go into illustration, ensuring he had the means to support himself.
 While he came to detest that work, he eventually found success as a printmaker, specializing in etching.
 Later, he gained recognition as a painter and became known for his paintings of peaceful, yet eerie urban life.
 One of the most famous examples is Nighthawks.

 Tall and lanky Mr. Hopper was known as that guy who rarely talks.
 So, when he does, you’d best listen to catch a nugget of wisdom.
 Looking at his works nowadays, you get a sense of that in his ability to capture isolation at a time when people felt much less isolated than we do – and perhaps are – now.